AdrianKlessa/Dog-Cat-Breed-Classification/README.md

 * One convolutional neural network built and trained from scratch.
 As expected from the low amount of data the validation accuracy was far from ideal - 20%.
 Much better than random guessing but far from useful.
 This is located in the "initial-model" Jupyter notebook of this repo.

 * One convolutional neural network utilizing transfer learning.
 It's based on Resnet50 as the base model, originally trained on the imagenet dataset and fune-tuned by me on the abovementioned dataset uploaded to Kaggle.
 The resulting validation accuracy was much higher (>80%).
 It is worth noting that the original imagenet dataset already contained a large number of dog and cats pictures, so it is not surprising.
+This is the "resnet-based-model" file of this repository.

 ### Tools used: